FinnArundel/boscode-doc/pseudocode.md

 ```

 1. Draw an algorithm flowchart representing this algorithm
-2. Complete a desk check
+2. Complete a desk check using the value 50
 3. What is the output after the fragment of code has been executed?
 4. What are the control structures used in this algorithm?
 ___